joeljunnila/Unity-ETH/README.md

 ### Room Access Controlling

-- When the owner (deployer of UserDevice-contract) opens the admin panel in the game, he can control other accounts accesses to enter the digital or physical room.
-If someone outside of the game has access and interacts with the smart contract, he spawns in the physical room as a NPC (simulating real world person and room).
+- There is three rooms in the scene with different role accesses, physical, digital and admin room.
+Only admins can control other accounts accesses to the rooms and service role can access any room by default.
+Admins and service role has access to the admin room, where they can see all the logs of actions happened in the scene (as access granted, door opened etc.) If someone outside of the game has access and interacts with the smart contract, he spawns in the physical room as a NPC (simulating real world person and room).

 ### Controls